-In 2019, the abbreviation CCC stands for something new: “Connect, Create and Contribute.”
+Nowadays, the abbreviation CCC stands for something new: “Connect, Create and Contribute.”
 Promoted by the Administration on Community Living (ACL), the CCC initiative proposes a variety of ways for seniors to stay vital throughout life.

 “C” for yourself what some of these ideas are to help you age successfully:

 In its national survey of adults 45 and over, “Loneliness and Social Connections,” AARP reported that more than one-third (35 percent) of people are lonely, a percentage that rises to 1 in 2 among midlife and older adults earning less than $25,000 a year.
 In England, Mark Robinson, the chief officer of Age UK, Britain’s largest charity working with older people, warned loneliness can be hazardous to your health.

 “It’s proven to be worse for health than smoking 15 cigarettes a day, but it can be overcome and needn’t be a factor in older people’s lives,” he said.
 In response, British Prime Minister Theresa May appointed a Minister for Loneliness in 2017.